divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 To upgrade your PostgreSQL service instance from one version to another, without any downtime, the following steps should be applied to each environment where the upgrade is required.
-Note that for these instructions to be valid there will be more than one PostgreSQL service availabe.
+Note that for these instructions to be valid there will be more than one PostgreSQL service available.
 Ensure you select the correct versions when provisioning and deprovisioning the "old" and "new" versions of your PostgreSQL service.

 1. Check the prefix of the current installation.
 This will be ``DEFAULT`` if it has not been manually changed, but can be anything.